-The 30A fuse is moved from position (A) to (B) as shown in the figure below to prevent battery consumption when vehicles are delivered.
-Remove the fuse from (B) and install in (A) as shown in the figure below.
-Removing the fuse from (B) deactivates control during shipping (delivery mode).
+The 30A DCC fuse is moved from position (A) to (B) as shown in the figure below to prevent battery consumption when vehicles are delivered.
+Remove the DCC fuse from (B) and install in (A) as shown in the figure below.